AmatulSaboor/AmatulSaboor/README.md

 - **Link**: [FreeSpace GIT Repo](https://github.com/AmatulSaboor/FreeSpace-app)

 ### 3: HCMS (Health Care Management System)
-- **Description**:  Part of the team to develop a Healthcare Management System that allows patients to book appointments, and admin to manage doctors and other staff
+- **Description**: Part of the team that developed a Healthcare Management System to streamline the process of booking appointments and managing staff.
+The system allows admins to add doctors with specific domains, days, and timings via a dropdown menu.
+Patients can then book appointments with the selected doctor based on their availability.
+When an appointment is booked or canceled by the admin, a confirmation popup appears, ensuring clarity for every action.
+Additionally, email notifications are automatically sent to the patient when an appointment is confirmed or canceled, keeping patients informed at all stages.
 - **Role**: Project Backend Developer
 - **When**: September 2023
 - **Technologies**: Laravel